scottjonesdev/pantry-of-plants/content/posts/cinnamon-buns.md

 ***

-[^1]: I like to use [Califia Unsweetened Almond](https://vegansupply.ca/products/califia-farms-unsweetened-almond-milk-1-4l) for baking as it lacks fortification.
-In my experience, fortified milks can impact the baking chemistry and yield unpredictable results.
-That being said, any plant milk should work.
-I have also successfully used Earth’s Own Oat Milk for this recipe in the past.

-[^2]: Vegan Yogurt makes a great egg substitute.
+[^1]: Vegan yogurt makes a great egg substitute.
 It is my go to replacement for recipes like this.
 I use [Riviera: Coconut Milk Vegan, Plain](https://vegansupply.ca/products/riviera-natural-flavour-yogurt-650g) for baking.
+Applesauce will also work in this recipe.

 * footnotes will be placed here.
 This line is necessary {:footnotes}